Continuous CPU Process Monitoring and Trend Analysis on Linux

 Track CPU usage for critical applications to ensure optimal performance.

-Capacity Planning
+Capacity Planning with Historical Data

-# Track peak CPU processes
+# Track peak CPU usage monthly

 Best Practices for Top CPU Process Monitoring